Rei-Ruimin/BigTalkDemo/README.md

 | Maximum number of request headers | 64       |
 | Maximum request headers length | 16 KB      |

-If a Serverless Function receives a payload exceeding this limit, it will return an error `413: FUNCTION_PAYLOAD_TOO_LARGE`.
-This could occur if the audio data from a prolonged recording session is too large.
+Serverless functions will return an error `413: FUNCTION_PAYLOAD_TOO_LARGE` if the payload exceeds these limits.
+This may occur with prolonged recording sessions.

-### Issues with Limitations

-When using the application, if the audio data is too large (i.e., the recording is too long), it may trigger a `FUNCTION_PAYLOAD_TOO_LARGE` error.
-To avoid this:
+### Mitigation Tips

-- **Limit the duration of recordings to ensure the size remains within the allowable range.**
+- Limit recording duration to stay within allowable payload sizes.
-- **According to the test, the maximum limit is around 18 words.
-Try not to say more than this word limit during usage.**
+- According to tests, the maximum word count limit before hitting payload restrictions is about 18 words.

 ## Local Setup Recommended for Full Experience

-While the BigTalkDemo is accessible online via Vercel, for a complete and unrestricted experience, it is recommended to run the application locally.
-This approach avoids the limitations imposed by serverless environments like Vercel, particularly concerning payload size restrictions.
+For a complete and unrestricted experience, it is recommended to run the application locally.
+This avoids the limitations imposed by serverless environments like Vercel, especially regarding payload size restrictions.

-To set up and run the application locally, follow the installation and server running instructions outlined above under **Installation** and **Running the Server** sections.
+Refer to the **Installation** and **Running the Server** sections for local setup instructions.